baiyin/baiyin.github.io/_posts/2024-12-27-Steps-to-Set-Up-RagFlow-on-macOS.md

 exit
 docker restart ragflow-server
 ```
-- Retest registration and login functionality.
+Retested registration and login functionality, and found it is now OK.

 6. Troubleshoot Issue 2: Errors related to Elasticsearch (ES01) missing during chat